daylamtayari/website/content/about.md

 ## License

 This site and all of its contents are copyright exclusively to Daylam Tayari unless explicitly mentioned otherwise.<br/>
-This site and all of its contents are also licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0) of which the full license text can be accessed <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode">here on the official Creative Commons website</a>.
+This site and all of its contents are also licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0) of which the full license text can be accessed <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode" target="_blank">here on the official Creative Commons website</a>.

 ## Privacy Policy